The only three things you need to know about being an organized audience development blogger with an editorial schedule

-Creating a robust editorial schedule for your blog isn’t just about making sure that your categories are spread out.
-It’s also isn’t just about fulfilling the need of all the different types of readers that come to your site.
-It’s not even just about writing quality content.
+Creating a robust editorial schedule for your blog isn’t only about making sure that your categories are getting published in regularly.
+It’s also not about fulfilling the need of all the different types of readers that come to your site.
+And it’s not even just about writing quality content.

-Your editorial schedule is where you have the opportunity to organize all of the content you will produce for the next pre-determined amount of time.
-It could be a week, but more likely it’s about a month or as far out as a year.
+If you manage content, your editorial schedule is where you have the opportunity to organize all of the content you will produce for the next pre-determined amount of time.
+It could be a week, but more likely it’s about a month, or a quarter.
+You probably have an email calendar too, which is closely related.

 However, there are many different ways that you can slice and dice an editorial calendar so that you’re truly creating something new every time that you post.